 The second online survey was available from July 15 to August 15, 2020 and focused on educating the public on the proposed transit improvements and receiving their input on how to prioritize the improvements.
-A copy of the online surveys can be found in Appendix C. The second online survey had a total of 48 responses, which are summarized below.
+A copy of both online survey questionaire can be found in Appendix C. The second online survey had a total of 48 responses, which are summarized below.